Another Working Holiday Canada

 Do I need all police certificates again when I participate through an RO?

-My current work permit expires before the opening of the RO, what do I do?
+My current work permit expires before the opening of the RO process; what do I do?

 It is important to note: There is no maintained status between two IEC participations.
 Even if it is through an RO.

-As an example, let’s say you’re in Canada and your work permit expires in November.
-The RO option will not open until December or January.
+For example, let’s say you’re in Canada, and your work permit expires in November, but the RO option won’t open until December or January.

-The visitor record will cost $100 and you can apply online via the same GCKey account.
-Start the application and answer the questionnaire.
-After the day your current work permit expires, you will be in maintained status and can stay in Canada as a visitor until a decision is made on the visitor record application or until you activate a new work permit, whichever comes first.
+In this case, to stay in Canada legally, you must apply for a visitor record before your current status expires.
+After your current work permit expires, you will be in maintained visitor status and can stay in Canada as a visitor until a decision is made on the visitor record application or until you activate a new work permit, whichever comes first.

-The visitor record will be sent via post.
-No need to go to the border and “activate’ it.
-When the current work permit expires, you must stop working and have to wait until you can activate the new work permit.
-A lot more info about the visitor record > here <
+Once your current work permit expires, you must stop working and wait until you can activate the new work permit.

 Do I need IEC health insurance again when I participate through an RO?

-When you activate the work permit at the border, you must have a health insurance that must be valid for the entire length of your intended stay in Canada.
-Be aware, if you are already in Canada, you need an ‘already travelling’ policy.
+When you activate the work permit, you must have a health insurance that must be valid for the entire length of your intended stay in Canada.

 Your health insurance must cover: